ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 This module provides the functionality required to access and manipulate data stored in an H2 database.

-### Client
+### Creating the client

 You need to create a `client` object to access a database.
-The following is a sample for creating an H2 client. found below.
+The following is a sample for creating an H2 client.

-### Connection pool handling
+### Handling the connection pool

-There are 3 possible scenarios for connection pool handling.
+There are 3 possible ways of handling the connection pool.

 1. Global, shareable default connection pool
-If you do not provide the `poolOptions` field, a globally shareable pool will be created for your database unless a connection pool matching with the properties you provided already exists.
+If you do not provide the `poolOptions` field, a globally shareable pool will be created for your database unless a connection pool matching the properties you provided already exists.

 ```ballerina
 h2:Client testDB = new({